dibendughosal/Practice-Questions/README.md

 1. Write a program to calculate the perimeter of rectangle.
 2. Take a number(n) from user & output its cube.
 3. Write a program to print the average of 3 numbers.
-4. Write a program to check if given character is digitor not.
+4. Write a program to check if the given character is a digit or not.
 5. Write a program to print the smallest number of two.
-6. Write a program to check if a given number is Armstrong number or not.
+6. Write a program to check if a given number is an Armstrong number or not.
-7. Write a program to check if the given number is anatural number.
+7. Write a program to check if the given number is a natural number.
-8. Search on what a "nested loop" is & print thispattern using it.
+8. Search what a "nested loop" is & print this pattern using it.
         *****
         *****
         *****